Split a Multi-Page Document into a Single PDF

 For idx As Integer = 0 To pdf.PageCount - 1

-' Create a new document containing only the current page
+' Create new document for each page

 Dim outputDocument As PdfDocument = pdf.CopyPage(idx)